bbauska/css-mastering-css/README.md

 -   tv: It is used for television-type devices with low resolution, color, limited scrollability screens, and sound available.

-## MEDIA QUESTIONS AND RESPONSIVE WEB DESIGN {#media-questions-and-responsive-web-design .unnumbered}
+## MEDIA QUESTIONS AND RESPONSIVE WEB DESIGN

 Media queries allow to customize the presentation of web pages to a spe- cific range of devices such as mobile phones, tablets, desktops,